nordseele/hans/readme.md

 ## [Description](#description)

 Hans is an add-on board made for the Raspberry Pi Zero W. It is powered from the 5V rail of a Eurorack case.
+MIDI Over i2c for ER-301 etc.

 ### Features: